 It is never good to add a residual balance of a previous vehicle to a new vehicle, no matter what offer you are presented.
 Your next vehicle will end up being worth a lot less than the total amount you owe, and it will take you that much longer to pay it off and be debt free which should be your objective when it comes to your car.

-Thank you to Morrey Nissan of Burnaby for their help with this article.
+Thank you to Metrotown Mazda for their help with this article.